ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/vegetation-mapping-module/vegetation-mapping-mapping.md

 }
 ```

-The data are observations recorded during a site visit.
 The feature of interest is plant population with the feature type `plant population`.

 #### `species_name`